-Cadette, Senior, and Ambassador level troops may optout of rewards for an additional \$0.05 per package.
+Cadette, Senior, and Ambassador level troops may opt-out of rewards for an additional \$0.05 per package.
 This option is not available to multi-level troops containing younger girls.
-This option is a troop decision.
+This option must be a unanimous troop decision.
 Troops who opt-out of rewards will still receive initial order incentives and all patch rewards.
 Girls in troops who opt-out will NOT receive Cookie Credits or admission to earned events.